m9brady/eodms-api-client/README.md

   --submit-order                  Submit an order to EODMS from the results of
                                   the current query parameters

-  --record-id TEXT                Specific record Id to order from the desired
+  --record-id TEXT                Specific Record Id to order from the desired
                                   collection

-  --record-ids PATH               File of line-separated record Ids to order
+  --record-ids PATH               File of line-separated Record Ids to order
                                   from the desired collection

-  --download-id TEXT              Specific Order item Id to download from
-                                  EODMS

-  --download-ids PATH             File of line-separated Order item Ids to
+  --order-id TEXT                 Specific Order Id to download from EODMS --order-ids PATH                File of line-separated Order Ids to download
-                                  download from EODMS
+                                  from EODMS

   --log-verbose                   Use debug-level logging --version                       Show the package version